OzelotVanilla/PythonCourseRepos/README.md

    ensure that the `main.py` is in the root directory after opening the folder.
 3. Check if the required package is installed.
-   If not, please see error message, and install them.
+   If not, please see error message, and install them (There is an installation check, if required library not installed, there will be an error).
    * tensorflow
    * numpy
    * keras
    * pandas
+   * scikit-learn
+   * matplotlib

 ## Introduction